 The information and guidelines contained in this activity are generalized and may not apply to all practice situations.
 We recommend that legal advice be obtained from a qualified attorney for specific application to your practice.
 The information is intended for educational purposes and should be used as a reference guide only.

-Debra Davidson, MJ, ARM, MBA, CPHRM, CPPS, Senior Patient Safety Risk Manager, Department of Patient Safety and Risk Management, The Doctors Company
+Debra Davidson, MJ, ARM, CPHRM, CPPS, Senior Patient Safety Risk Manager, Department of Patient Safety and Risk Management, The Doctors Company

 Continuing Education Credit